 This course is the second of two consecutive courses that align to the CompTIA A+ certification requirements.
 This course focuses on the software installation, configuration and troubleshooting as well as system security.
 Students will gain an understanding of the various network models, standards and protocols.
 Students will install, configure and troubleshoot operating system software as well as application software packages.
 Finally the course will explore security issues involving software installations.

-This course gives the student an introduction to documentation, report writing, spreadsheets, and presentations using the computer software applications that are commonly used today in the human services field.
-It covers the basic use of the Windows operating system and Internet software, the text editing and document formatting capabilities of Microsoft Word as well as Microsoft Excel spreadsheet software and Microsoft PowerPoint presentation software.
+This course gives the student an introduction to computer systems, the Windows operating system, and the computer software applications that are commonly used today.
+It covers the basic use of the Windows operating system and Internet software, the text editing and document formatting capabilities of Microsoft Word, as well as Microsoft Excel spreadsheet software and Microsoft PowerPoint presentation software.